-The figure 4 showed that the most of sample tests from sputum culture about 82(42.5%), followed by the sample from urine culture in second rank about 34(17.6%), and finally the sample test from other rout only about 6(3.1%).
+The Figure 4 showed that the most of sample tests from sputum culture about 82(42.5%), followed by the sample from urine culture in second rank about 34(17.6%), and finally the sample test from other rout only about 6(3.1%).

-Figure 4.
-Distribution of P.aeruginosa isolates according to sample types.
+Figure 3: Distribution of P. aeruginosa isolates according to hospital departments.

-According to the current study findings (table 1),more than half of medication was sensitive to P.aeruginosatest about 12 drugs (54.5%), whereas the medication that resistance to pseudomonas tests about 10 drugs (45.5%).
+According to the current study findings (Table 1),more than half of medication was sensitive to P. aeruginosa test about 12 drugs (54.5%), whereas the medication that resistance to pseudomonas tests about 10 drugs (45.5%).